-Fleming's invention of the thermionic valve or vacuum tube could be said to be the beginning of modern electronics.
-It enabled wireless and later electronics technology to move forward, enabling the first wireless sets with a reasonable performance to be manufactured.
+However, possibly Fleming's greatest invention is that of the thermionic valve or vacuum tube.
+This enabled wireless and later electronics technology to move forward, enabling the first wireless sets with a reasonable performance to be manufactured.
 As a result of this contribution, some refer to Ambrose Fleming as the Father of Electronics.

 Fleming's early years and education

 John Ambrose Fleming was born on 29th November 1849.
 He was the eldest of seven children born to a Congregational minister.
 Although born in Lancaster his family moved to North London where he spent most of his early life.
 He was educated mainly at University College School on Gower Street in the West End of London.